Skip to main content

 Query Tasks

 To get a list of all Tasks in all states (including pending ones), use the following code in your contract.
-It calls the futures() function of the precompile.
+It calls the tasks() function of the precompile.

-function futures(TypesPageRequest calldata pagination, address creator) external view returns (FuturesResponse memory response);
+function tasks(TypesPageRequest calldata pagination, address creator) external view returns (TasksResponse memory response);

 contract AsyncExample {